Burrow returns for Bengals as Dolphins rally for win

 In the fourth quarter, Reid Sinnett tossed a 43-yard TD pass to Kirk Merritt.
 Then with 1:21 left, he scrambled on fourth-and-15 and found a leaping Chris Myarick in the corner of the end zone for a 34-yard TD to put the Dolphins ahead.

+“Reid made some big throws,” Dolphins coach Brian Flores said.
+“He battled to the bitter end and made a play at the end.
+I’m excited for him.
+He played his butt off tonight.”

+According to the Dolphins, Sinnett’s 343 passing yards are the most by any one player in a preseason game since at least 2017.

 Burrow, the overall No. 1 pick in the 2020 draft, was greeted by a standing ovation and chants of “Joey, Joey” when he came out for the Bengals’ first offensive series.
-His first and only pass attempt was dropped by former LSU teammate Ja’Marr Chase, who has had issues with drops this preseason.
 Burrow took three snaps before the Bengals were forced to punt.

+Bengals coach Zac Taylor said he did not consider playing Burrow longer.

+“It’s good for everybody,” Taylor said of the ovation Burrow received.
+“It’s just kind of, ‘He’s back.’
+There was a lot of unknown there last November.
+I think to see him back in the huddle and get things back to normal is great for all of us.”

 Burrow was medically cleared in time for the opening of training camp on July 28 but had not yet played in a preseason game.
 He passed for 2,688 yards and 13 touchdowns last season prior to the injury in Week 10.